-Founded in 1971 by Father John Medcalf, the Rural Libraries Network comprises a web of more than 500 tiny libraries housed in the homes of dedicated volunteer librarians throughout the mountains surrounding Cajamarca and neighbouring provinces in northern Peru.
+Founded in 1971 by Father John Medcalf, the Rural Libraries Network comprises a web of nearly 400 tiny libraries housed in the homes of dedicated volunteer librarians throughout the mountains surrounding Cajamarca and neighbouring provinces in northern Peru.

 The Network publishes and distributes to its members books that record the lives, stories and knowledge of the country’s rural Indigenous inhabitants, the campesinos.
 Librarians both house the reading materials and take leadership in establishing reading circles for young and old to promote literacy, education and pride in the campesino culture.
 The books are a tool for both literacy training and cultural revival.